Newspaper Page Text

 Harris, at Simpson Street and

-Jones avenue. and found that bur
+Jones avenue, and found that bur

-glars had enter the cafe through a
+glars had enter the case through a

-vacant basement next to the cafe
+vacant basement next to the case

-by b,_‘;;’cuking a glass window.
+by breaking a glass window.
 They

 dug a tunnel througn the walls to

-the basement of the cafe.
+the basement of the case.
 They

-stole a sackful of loot
+stole a sackful of loot.

 The two youths upon arrival of